MrAMS/zed-auto-file-header/README.md

 """
 ```

-**✨ Automatic Comment Wrapping**: Simply write your template content **once** without any comment syntax.
+**Automatic Comment Wrapping**: Simply write your template content **once** without any comment syntax.
 The extension intelligently wraps it with the correct format for each language:
 - **C/Rust/Java/JavaScript**: `/* ... */`
 - **Python**: `""" ... """` (with UTF-8 encoding header)
 - **Shell scripts**: `#` (with automatic shebang like `#!/usr/bin/env bash`)